Monday, October 27, 2014

 Thing they should sell at the Prairie des Femmes Store

-It was run by a local family, and their youngest daughters, bewitching blonde twins, ran the counter for a time.
 I went there once on la Fete de la Chandeleur to grab nearly all of their eggs and milk because we were short for crepe making at Beau Chene High School.
 I think I also bought a Mexican coke.
-They should sell basics like that at the Prairie des Femmes store, and other basics like bags of rice and cans of Rotel, white cherry icees and boudin balls and boules rouges in big glass jars on the counter, of course, but if I had my way, this is what they would also sell at the Prairie des Femmes store (on the old Indian footpath that is now Hwy 93):
+They should sell basics like that at the Prairie des Femmes store, and other stuff like bags of Creole Rose rice and cans of Rotel, white cherry icees and boudin balls and boules rouges in big glass jars on the counter, of course, but if I had my way, this is what they would also sell at the Prairie des Femmes store (on the old Indian footpath that is now Hwy 93) but because that spot is built on an ancient mound site, everyone around here says nothing takes there and stores can't stay in business.
+No business, no matter how successful, lasts more than a year or two at that location.

 1. powder puffs of thistle tops used to apply powder of the crushed Cherokee rose